 If you have just purchased it, you must wait several weeks for it to dry before it can accept wood stain.
 It’s also not advised to install it immediately.
 You should leave it for a few days, so the chemicals can work.

 ADAT (air-dried after treatment) and KDAT (kiln-dried after treatment) pressure-treated boards can be stained a few days after installation.
-This is because these boards have been dried using the Klin process.
+This is because these boards have been dried using the Kiln process.

 You can stain old and already installed pressure-treated wood immediately as they are often dry.
 But, check the moisture content in the wood by driving a nail into the side of the board and pulling it out.
 If the nail is wet, leave the board to dry for a few days, if the nail isn’t wet, stain immediately.

-Which Types of Wood Stain To Use on Pressure-treated Wood?
+Which Wood Stain Types Can You Use Over Pressure-treated Wood?

 Oil-based wood stains penetrate the pores deeply, which means they have good adhesion to the surface.
 Also, its glossy finish will make the boards resistant to moisture and dirt stains, so cleaning and maintenance would be easy.
 They also highlight the beauty of the wood grain.